sunface/sunface/Readme.md

 - I'm really talented in e-sports: Ranked No.1 of CS1.6 in East China, Ranked No.97 in Pubg Mobile

-- Writing backend in work, enjoying frontend coding in spare time.

 - Lived in XinJiang Bole before I was 18，I like Tianshan Moutain and the grassland, lakes and sheeps around it.

-- ❤️ Rust & Go & JS, Writing & Sharing
+- ❤️ Rust, AI, Writing and Sharing

 **Nice to meet you and best wishes for you, my friends :)**